bientavu/macgyver/README.md

 # MacGyver Game

+## **Game Rules**
+For this game, you'll have to escape from the labyrinth.
+But in order to do so, you'll have to send the guardian off to sleep.
+You'll need to collect 3 items for this.
+An item counter is displayed on the bottom left corner.
+Once you have collected all 3 items, you can make the guardian sleep and escape.

 ## **How to make the game work**
 1. Python must be installed on your computer
 2. You have to create a virtual environment